 Green banking encourages sustainable economic development and stimulates environmentally friendly activities.
 The objective of this paper is to assess determinants of green banking adoption in Vietnam.
 Based on on Kaeufer K. (2010) model of Green Bank with 5 levels, the authors use primary data from surveys collected from 128 senior managers, experts and policymakers at the beginning of the year 2020.
 The research results show that the level of green banking in Vietnam is 3 above of 5.
-That means most of Vietnamese banks have business segment or separate department focusing on green credit however that is much below the level 4 requiring that the banks have been setting up a systematic business on green banking services.
-The results of correlation and regression analysis indicate that the influence of macro factors on the level of green banking is the strongest, followed by the bank's financial capacity, government's supportive policies and green investment needs of business organizations.
+That means most of Vietnamese banks have business segment or separate department focusing on green credit however that is much below the level 4 requiring that the banks have been setting up a systematic business on green banking is the strongest, followed by the bank's financial capacity, government's supportive policies and green investment needs of business organizations.
 Conversely, the capacity of officials and the bank leader awareness on green banking do not significantly affect the level of green banking adoption in Vietnam.
 Recommendations for enhancing the green banking in Vietnam are suggested to policy makers as well as bank managers.